digitalinteraction/pdc/notes.md

 TODO:

-- review things to be moved to deconf libraries
-- release new versions of the deconf libs
 - go through all code TODOs
-- experiment pulling from notion
 - setup the rest of the routes
 - setup actual sponsors
 - go through "moz" copy in en.yml